 It is a very mild pepper and low on spice.
 It’s not much spicier than a bell pepper (which has zero spice on the Scoville hotness scale).

-To finish building the cheese board, I also used Mario giardiniera, sliced banana peppers, manzanilla olives, and kalamata olives.
+To finish building the cheese board, I also used giardiniera, sliced banana peppers, manzanilla olives, and kalamata olives.

 What cheese goes best with salami?